E Benefit Solution Data Breach Class Action Settlement — $40 Cash or Up to $5,000 for Documented Losses Plus Credit Monitoring

 Because that work involves enrolling and servicing the people covered by those plans, E Benefit holds personal information for employees and members of the organizations it works with.
 If your employer or benefits provider used E Benefit Solution, your information could have been stored in its systems even though you never chose the company yourself.
 That is why a notice from an unfamiliar name is not automatically a scam — it usually means a company that was handling benefits paperwork on your behalf was the one that got hacked.

-How Many People Are in the Class?
+How Many People Were in the Class?

-Who Qualifies?
+Who Qualified?

-What Can You Get?
+What Could You Get?

-Do I Need Proof to File?
+Did You Need Proof to File?

 How to File a Claim